top of page

 What are my values for this ride?
 What is a “self-supported” ride?

 As I visualized that ride, a few important values arose for me.
 The most obvious value is to always try be safe and make safe choices.
 Other values have sometimes wavered a bit, as I tried to accommodate the needs of my fellow travelers and my family.
 I know that caused consternation for some friends and for that I am sorry.
-In the end though, I returned to two other core values I had from the start.
-First, I wan to ride every mile coast-to-coast.
-So I don’t want to get help from a car or truck and will strive to make sure this happens.
-Or if it does, I will go back to where I was picked up and start riding from that point.
+In the end though, I returned to two core values.

 I wanted the sense of adventure that comes from an “unsupported ride.”
-That said, the more I thought about it, the less I was sure I knew exactly what qualified as an “unsupported” ride?
-Is it camping (not my style)? no tech, no Garmin routes, no Epic Ride Weather and other apps (I like biking tech and it supports safety)?
-No SAG (which stands for “support and gear) and is a person or people who drive along the ride and carries your gear and could offer rides on days when weather, injury or fatigue make riding too much on some days.
+That said, the more I thought about it, the less I was sure I knew exactly what defines an “unsupported” ride?
+Is it camping (not my style)?
+No tech, no Garmin routes, no Epic Ride Weather and other apps (I like biking tech and it supports safety)?

-I ultimately decided the hotels and tech were OK—as was an occasional visit with my sweetie (or friends along the way).
-I ended up deciding that I would define “unsupported” as carrying my own gear the whole way (with one exception, I will explain shortly).
-So even though Chris is with me for the next week and will follow me in a car, I am going to carry my stuff.
-A purist I guess.
-That said, the one exception is the 125 mile section from Hanksville, UT to Blanding, UT coming up in a few days.
+That said, there is one exception to this rule.
+That exception is the 125 mile section from Hanksville, UT to Blanding, UT coming up in a few days.
 There are no services on this section—not a gas station or a rest stop.
-10 years ago, I told Chris that I would ask her to follow me with water on that day.
-It would be too hard to carry 10-12 hours of water on a day expected to be in the mid 90s.
+10 years ago, I told Chris that I would ask her to follow me with water on that day only.
+I knew then it would be too hard to carry 10-12 hours of water on a day expected to be in the mid 90s.
 I may not even make it the whole 125 miles that day (though I will ride every mile, even if I have to go back the next day to make up those miles).
-Maybe you call me a purist with an asterisk.
+Maybe you call me an unsupported purist with an asterisk.

 Stories and pictures